Welcome to today's edition of the Rush 24-7 podcast.

 They were talking about how they in the House would operate and behave if only they were elected to the majority.

-And wait till you hear the pledge about out of control spending and how they were going to get it under wraps.
+And wait till you hear the pledge about out-of-control spending and how they were going to get it under wraps.

 But let me break it up.

-Head to the phones, Oberlin Park, Kansas, where I used to have a shack and live.
+Overland Park, Kansas, where I used to have a shack and live.

-This is Sarah, and it's great, and there aren't any shacks in Overland Park except the one that I had.
+And there aren't any shacks in Overland Park except the one that I had.

-Sarah, it's it's it's great to have you here.
+Sarah, it's great to have you here.

 How are you?